 Sky created a system and family of devices to suit all tastes and needs, with a strong multi-room focus and a modern outlook on household entertainment desires.

 The user interface is vast and has the power to change how you watch television, encouraging you to watch more content when, where and how you want to.
-There's still live TV aplenty, but it's almost been pushed to the background.
-Of all the enhanced features, it's being able to watch our recordings remotely that excites us most.
-And we love it.
+Of all the enhanced features, it's being able to watch our recordings remotely that we particularly love.

 The addition of 4K content for the 2TB box makes this a flagship entertainment offering that covers all the bases, although the inclusion of HDR would have been the cherry on the top.
 That is hopefully planned once broadcasters start to use the HLG standard in future.